 (click image to enlarge [slightly])

-Fritz's wood-cut cover for Jane Eyre rose to my attention via the smartly-written, not-quite-arthouse 2008 film, Definitely, Maybe.
+FRITZ EICHENBERG: Fritz's wood-cut cover for Jane Eyre rose to my attention via the smartly-written, not-quite-arthouse 2008 film, Definitely, Maybe.
 A character was given this edition of the book by her father and I instantly loved the cover.
 After doing a little research, I found that the art was created by Mr. Eichenberg, a German-American illustrator who fled Hitler's Germany in 1933.
 He also illustrated Wuthering Heights and a phenomenal collector set can be viewed, or purchased here.